LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 For these reasons dynamic memory is banned, but it is not banned entirely.
 Most people take this as a rule to never use dynamic allocation which is not entirely true.
 It forbids using dynamic memory at run time, but it can be used at the initialization phase to set a bound.
+This would be the phase either before the call to main, or in main but calls to other functions to set things up.
+Here the program can figure out how much memory it would need in total and make it.
+This is what the NASA Power of 10 Document says at least.
+In the JPL document it mentions "task initalization" which I am not entirely sure on what it means.
+Is this talking about the creation of threads or a method setting up memory before doing its job or any broad definition of a task?
+My hunch is that it is talking about threads as they are commonly refered to as tasks, and their job is to complete a task.
+Would this definition allow the usage of the HEAP during the run time to initialize a task, or would the this need to be accounted for in the very first allocation?
+Is this what allows funtions like printf to be used?

 In NASA's words they force the application to live in a fixed, pre-allocated area of memory.
 Essentially they avoid the issue with the HEAP by making a single large allocation and then never freeing it.